-Dr. Court Sandau and Michelle Misselwitz of Chemistry Matters, will present at Pittcon 2019!
-Fixing False Negatives, Using 2DGC-TOFMS to Correctly Identify Ignitable Liquid Residues in Wildfire Investigations, is authored by Court D. Sandau, Phil Richards, Lisa N. Kates, and Michelle Misselwitz, and will be delivered by Dr. Sandau on Monday, March 18 at 4:05PM EST (local time).
+Dr. Court Sandau and Michelle Misselwitz of Chemistry Matters, presented at Pittcon 2019!
+Fixing False Negatives, Using 2DGC-TOFMS to Correctly Identify Ignitable Liquid Residues in Wildfire Investigations, is authored by Court D. Sandau, Phil Richards, Lisa N. Kates, and Michelle Misselwitz, and was delivered by Dr. Sandau on Monday, March 18 at 4:05PM EST (local time).

-Analytical Chemistry Lessons from History: The discovery of PCBs and the future of analytical methods for environmental contaminants, is authored by Michelle Misselwitz, David Megson, Thomas Tennant, and Court D. Sandau, and will be presented by Michelle Misselwitz on Wednesday, March 20, 2019 at 10:45AM EST.
+Analytical Chemistry Lessons from History: The discovery of PCBs and the future of analytical methods for environmental contaminants, is authored by Michelle Misselwitz, David Megson, Thomas Tennant, and Court D. Sandau, and was presented by Michelle Misselwitz on Wednesday, March 20, 2019 at 10:45AM EST.